New Grants and Payment Management Systems Now Available

 To learn about reporting requirements, refer to the solicitation, Section F. Federal Award Administration Information, General Information About Post-Federal Award Reporting Requirements.

 The Department of Justice (DOJ) Office of the Inspector General (OIG) conducts audits of DOJ grant awards to ensure award recipients are complying with applicable statutes and are accomplishing the goals of the awards.
-View the OIG's 5-part Grant Award Audit Process Webinar Series to learn more.
+View the OIG's 5-part series Webinar for Grantees: The Audit Process to learn more.

 To find information on funding OJJDP has awarded in previous years, visit the List of Funded Projects webpage.